raganwald/raganwald.github.com/index.md

 ### I foster collaboration

 <p class="quotation last">“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”</p>
-<p class="quotation author">—Michael Cucci: Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</p>
+<p class="quotation author">Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines: